ShudaLi/rgbd_mapping_and_relocalisation/README.md

 [1] RGB-D Relocalisation Using Pairwise Geometry and Concise Key Point Sets.
 Li, S., & Calway, A. ICRA, 2015.
+[2] Absolute pose estimation using multiple forms of correspondences from RGB-D frames.
+Li, S., & Calway, A. ICRA, 2016.

-Please consider citing above publication if you use this software in your own work.
+Please cite above publication if you use this software in your own work.

-The repository is maintained by Shuda Li (csxsl@bristol.ac.uk).
-Feel free to contact me, if you have any question or suggestions.
+The repository is maintained by Shuda Li (lishuda1980@gmail.com).
+Feel free to contact me, if you have any questions or suggestions.

 -------------------------------------------------------------------------------